Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Potato Game.md

 Each farm will start with 20 small potatoes.
 It works best to split the children into teams for each farm.
 Explain the potatoes are worth £1000 each when sold (they are very special potatoes).

 Players can opt for genetically modified disease-resistant potatoes.
 There are a series of "resistant" flags which will denote who has planted resistant potatoes.
+It could be good to play a game, using these cards, such as a matching game where theu turn over the cards and try to match them.

 It costs £2000 for resistant and £1000 for standard.
 Explain that both varieties are the same except the resistant potatoes have a chance to not get sick.
 Players can then opt to spray pesticides or not spray each season, spraying will reduce their potato loss if disease hits.
 It costs £500 to spray each season.
 Players can also opt for fertilisers each season, giving them an extra potato each round and immunity to poor soil conditions.
 This costs £500 each season.
 Players can also opt for sprinklers each season, giving them immunity to drought.
 This costs £500 each season.

 The catch - some people prefer organic potatoes, and will pay more for them if you let them grow without using any of the above!
-Each potato at the end of the game is worth £100 less for each of the above used - discuss at the end of the game why people think so and what the overall impact of each strategy is.
+Each potato at the end of the game is worth £500 extra when none of the above are used - discuss at the end of the game why people think so and what the overall impact of each strategy is.

 Next, spin the wheel to determine the scenario.